NixxeN001/Sorting-Algorithms/README.md

 Each field of the test class can be compared to each other, I used to ICompaerer Interface to achieve this.
 The class will sort the List based on the provided comparer.

-I took the sorted List and JSON serialized it into JSON format.
+I took the sorted List and JSON serialized it into JSON format for further functionality.
+JSON string(added new line for readability):